 The quality of teaching and learning in RE is monitored and evaluated by the headteacher as part of the school's agreed cycle of lesson observations.
 Children's work and planning is scrutinised once a term.
-Lessons will be observed in the Summer term by the SLT and RE Co-ordinator.
+Lessons will be observed twice a year by the Head Teacher and/or RE Co-ordinator.

 This policy will be reviewed at least every three years.

-Signed:

-Date: O A A A A A A A A A A A A